blogsend/blog/_posts/2019-01-11-platform-spotlight-wordpress.markdown

 Before figuring out your cost, you will need to pick a path: __self hosting__ or __managed hosting__.

-__Unless you are technically inclined, I would highly recommend not going for self hosting__.
-This will involve you getting a server, setting up a database, setting up PHP, setting up your Wordpress codebase, not to mention customising.
-If you choose to do this, then cheap options for a server can be found on <a href="https://digitalocean.com">Digital Ocean</a> or <a href="https://linode.com">Linode</a>, and you could get away with paying just $5 a month!

-__Managed hosting is a perfect solution for non-technical people (or people who don't want to bother).__ There are actually quite a few hosts out there that offer great solutions, one being by [Automattic](https://automattic.com), the company that makes Wordpress.
-It's called [Wordpress.com](https://wordpress.com).
-You can actually get started there for free with minimal customisation options.

-If you're just starting out, you're not sure you will even have readers, or if you have much of an audience.
-Using the free or $5 a month tier on Wordpress.com lets you test the waters by exposing the world to your content while also not overdoing the time you will spend on customising.
+__If you're technically inclined, you can start out self hosting__.
+If not (or just don't want the fuss of it), managed hosting might be for you (I'm not going to cover self hosting here since that's more for advanced users).

+Wordpress.com's pricing starts out with a free tier, so if you have a small-time blog (or an idea you want to test for one), Wordpress.com's free tier is perfect (and obviously costing you nothing).
+What you pay for is customisation – things like more powerful theming options.
+So if that's important to you, consider going on the $5/month plan.

 Also factor in if you want your own a domain name (ie. a dot com for your site), there's an added cost for that.
 Domain costs vary depending on what the top-level domain is (TLD – the ".com" or ".org" part of the domain name), but you could get a dot com for about $15 a year.

-So, with a dot com domain name ($15 yearly) and a $5/month ($60 yearly) subscription at Wordpress.com, you're looking at a cost of just $75 a year to operate your blog!.
+So, with a dot com domain name ($15 yearly) and a $5/month ($60 yearly) subscription at Wordpress.com, you're looking at a cost of just $75 a year to operate your blog!

 <a name="popularity"></a>